medialab/xan/docs/cmd/parallel.md

                                  number based on the available CPUs.
     --path-column <name>         Name of the path column if stdin is given as a CSV file instead of one path per line.
+    --glob <pattern>             Use given glob <pattern> to collect files to process.
     --dont-chunk                 Tell the command not to attempt to split CSV inputs into chunks when the number of available threads is larger than the number of files to process.
 This can be useful